suminda123/MvcWebApiPostgres/README.md

 # MvcWebApiPostgres
-This project is an Asp.Net Identity Provider for work with PostgreSQL Database.
+This project is mvc, webapi and Asp.Net Identity Provider for work with PostgreSQL Database.
 It has been used [Npgsql](http://npgsql.projects.pgfoundry.org/), so, should work with most PostgreSQL versions.

 The base for this project was [AspNet.Identity.PostgreSQL] https://github.com/danellos/AspNet.Identity.PostgreSQL